Thomas-Schaber/Spell-Checker/README.md

-FrequentWords is a project done around the same time is relevent to the project
+FrequentWords is a project done around the same time and is relevent to the project

 Utilities is Instructor created and I do not claim ownership of this file.